abzl/run/README.md

 ## Overview

 The RUN app allows users to see usefull information (description and features) and to leave reviews.
 At this time, only visitors with an acount can leave reviews and or delete posts.
-This application was created for those runners that want more information before buying their next runnign shoes.
+This application was created for those runners that want more information before buying their next running shoes.

 ## MVP
 - Full CRUD capacity backend (Ruby on RAil server and RESTful JSON endpoints).